toneburst/Open303_SuperCollider/README.md

 Author: toneburst

-SuperCollider wrapper around Open303 DSP
+SuperCollider wrapper around [Open303](https://github.com/toneburst/Open303/tree/main) by Robin Schmidt.
+All credit for the DSP work goes to Robin.
+Thank you for sharing this amazing project!

+I've added some additional features, which are documented in the SiperCollider helpfile.

 ### Requirements